 Due to the current health crisis, many of us have had to adapt how we work.
 Video conferencing, cloud file-sharing and instant messaging has replaced meeting rooms and water cooler conversations for now.

 Whether you have been directed to work from home, or you’ve been stood down, terminated or placed on leave; it’s difficult to know what you can or can’t claim for under the present conditions.
-Here’s a quick rundown.
+Here’s a quick rundown of what you might be able to claim as a JobKeeper-eligible employee:

 Working from home | What to claim and how